 Background

-Since 2007, the U.S. has reduced greenhouse gas emissions by over 500 million metric tons.
+Since 2005, the U.S. has reduced greenhouse gas emissions by well over one billion metric tons.
 This effort has garnered international attention, yet there is still much more to be done.
 Innovation and new technologies have paved the way for a cleaner future, even while other parts of the world produce ever greater shares of emissions.

 The Challenge